 The aggregation gain is used to compare the impact of the peak processing capacity on the nodes with the peak processing capacity of the aggregation node.
-In the FH scenario, for example, this means that higher values of aggregation gain lead to more processing power on the sum of RUs when compared to the CU or DU that the nodes are aggregated.
-The aggregation gain is measured in 3 different metrics:

-the traffic aggregation gain evaluates the traffic on the network measure in GB/h, the throughput aggregation gain measure the data rate on the nodes measure in Mbit/s and, finally, the GOPS aggregation gain analyse the impact of the BS function on the nodes measured in GOPS.
-It is also analysed the process gain that aims to evaluate the BS function distribution on the nodes, since higher process gain means more functions are implemented in the CU or DU when compared with the function on the RU, which leads to more benefits from data centralisation.
+In the FH scenario, for example, this means that higher values of aggregation gain lead to more processing power on the sum of RUs compared to the CU or DU that the nodes are aggregated.
+The aggregation gain is measured in 3 different metrics: the traffic aggregation gain evaluates the traffic on the network measure in GB/h, the throughput aggregation gain measures the data rate on the nodes in Mbps and, finally, the GOPS aggregation gain analyses the impact of the BS functions on the nodes measured in GOPS.
+It is also analysed the process gain that aims to evaluate the BS functions distribution on the nodes, since a higher process gain means more functions are implemented in the CU or DU compared with the functions on the RU, which leads to more benefits from data centralisation.
 The traffic and throughput aggregation gain are similar since the metric is proportional.
 The throughput and traffic gain are proportional to the number of functions processed in the RU node since a higher number of BS function on the RU provides a higher compression of the output signal.